So, what do I mean by resilience?

 Prioritize relationships.
 Connecting with empathetic and understanding people can remind you that you’re not alone in the midst of difficulties.
-Focus on finding trustworthy and compassionate individuals who validate your feelings: this supports the skill of resilience.
+Focus on finding trustworthy and compassionate individuals who validate your thoughts, your feelings, your being: this supports resilience.

 Take care of your body, your mind and your spirit.
-Especially now.
+Always, but especially now.

 Stress is as much physical as it is emotional.
 Good nutrition, ample sleep, hydration and regular exercise fortifies the body to adapt to stress, thus reducing the toll of emotions like anxiety or depression (which is so easy to fall into right now.)

 And yes, we’re home all the time.
 That 2nd or 3rd glass of wine or beer is oh-SO tempting!
 As we all know: keep alcohol consumption in moderation.
-Excessive alcohol increases the stress load on our bodies and our emotions, and may also cause relational stress.
+Excessive alcohol increases the stress load on our bodies and our emotions, and may also contribute to relational stress.

 Rediscover (reinvent) your purpose

-It can be simply being a non judgemental listening ear for someone close to you.
-It can be offering some skill you have (accounting, mechanics, cooking) to someone in need.
-Helping someone else in need aids us in feeling a sense of purpose, fostering self-worth, connecting with others and tangibly helping others, all of which can empower one to grow in resilience.
+It can be simply be being a nonjudgmental listening ear for those close to you.
+Or it might be offering some skill you have (accounting, mechanics, cooking, knitting, childcare) to someone in need.
+Helping others in need can bolster a sense of purpose, which in turn empowers our growth in resilience.

 Look for opportunities for self-discovery.
-People often find that they have grown in some respect as a result of a struggle.
+People often find that personal growth comes as a result of a challenging time.
 For example, after a tragedy or hardship, people have reported better relationships and a greater sense of strength, even while feeling vulnerable.
-That can increase their sense of self-worth and heighten their appreciation for life.
+That can increase a sense of self-worth and heighten one’s appreciation for life.